Search the Dawes Rolls, 1898–1914

 I cannot locate my ancestor in the index.
 What should I do now?

 Look for your ancestor on the 1900 US census.
 If your ancestor did not live in Indian Territory, it is extremely unlikely they will be on the rolls.
 If they were living in Indian Territory and you cannot located them on the rolls, check the available lists for rejected Dawes applications.
-Consider the possibility your ancestor belonged to another tribe or preferred not to be recognized as Indian.
+Consider the possibility your ancestor belonged to another tribal nation, preferred not enroll, or was unable to enroll.